Decriminalizing sex work

 It is important for organizations like ours to step up to recognize the dangers that exist for these workers and the need to have protections available in order for them to have equal access to justice, health care, as well as to leave sex work if and when they choose to do so.

-Working with NDP MP Randall Garrison, MoveUP is pleased to help initiate and support Petition e-3132, which calls on the Government of Canada to repeal Bill C-36 to ensure all Canadians, regardless of their chosen profession, are not denied their constitutional right to security of person.
+Working with NDP MP Randall Garrison, MoveUP helped initiate and support Petition e-3132, which calls on the Government of Canada to repeal Bill C-36 to ensure all Canadians, regardless of their chosen profession, are not denied their constitutional right to security of person.